Skip to main content

 Weather can play a role in triggering certain health problems.
 High temperatures and high humidity are two factors that can cause serious health consequences for people with high blood pressure and heart disease.

-Blood pressure can be affected in summer weather because of the body's attempts to radiate heat.
+In summer weather, blood pressure can be affected by the body's attempts to radiate heat.
 High temperatures and high humidity can cause more blood flow to the skin.
 This causes the heart to beat faster while circulating twice as much blood per minute than on a normal day.

 Heat and sweating also can lower the amount of fluid in the body, which can reduce blood volume and lead to dehydration.
 This can interfere with the body's ability to cool off and may create strain on the heart.